Advanced Master: master of Research in Art and Design

 I am a visual artist, mainly working with installations, sculptures and drawings.
 During the last decade, I investigated different forms of cultural classification systems, their linguistic, social, political and architectural translations.
 Since 2009 I have been a researcher at Sint Lucas Antwerpen.
 In 2017 I published my PhD in the format of ‘The Foundation for Exhibiting Art & Knowledge’.

-Together with Loraine Furter I’m responsible for coaching and supporting participants of the Advanced Master program in their research trajectory.
-The Research Methodology module aims at exploring, questioning and discussing central questions concerning artistic research in general, as well related to the individual research of the participant.
+I’m responsible for coaching and supporting participants of the Advanced Master program in their share research trajectory.

 Loraine Furter